Board Recruitment

 Terms:

-• Board members serve a three-year term, which coincides with the MER fiscal cycle from October 2024 to September 2027.
+• Board members serve a three-year term, which coincides with the MER fiscal cycle from October 2025 to September 2028.

-• Board members may elect to serve an additional term of one or two more years following their three-year term
+• Board members may elect to serve an additional term of one or two more years following their three-year term.

 Qualifications: